 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Mauricio Muñoz-Arias: Here we apply epi-illumination microscopy.
+The method can be straightforwardly extended to fluorescence microscopy to study insects that do not have a reflecting pseudopupil.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.